-The largest collection of Islamic hand written manuscripts is in El Escorial Palace Library, 45 km from Madrid.
+The largest collection of Islamic handwritten manuscripts is in El Escorial Palace Library, 45 km from Madrid.
 The Escorial was founded by King Phillip II in 1563 both to serve as a palace and a monastery.
 A room on the upper floor contains books banned by the Inquisition which had burned 70,000 volumes.
-This remnant includes more than 1,800 Arabic titles acquired by the expulsion of Muslim form Spain.
+This remnant includes more than 1,800 Arabic titles acquired by the expulsion of Muslim from Spain.

-Before the advent of Mughal period Razia Sultan (r1236-1240) was the ruler of Sultanate of Delhi.
-In fact she was the first female ruler of India.
+Before the advent of the Mughal period, Razia Sultan (r1236-1240) was the ruler of the Sultanate of Delhi.
+In fact, she was the first female ruler of India.
 Razia was a major matron of learning, establishing schools and libraries across northern India.
 She was conferred the title of Aalem Nawaz – patron of scholars by leading religious scholar of the time Maulana Minhaj-e-Siraj Juzjani, author of 23 volume elaborate Islamic history book Tabaqat-e-Nasiri completed in 1260.

 The Mughal rulers were fond of books and used to take pride in collecting rare manuscripts for their personal libraries.

 In January 1526 Babur’s army defeated Ghazi Khan Army in Lahore.
-In the war booty Babur received lot of valuable things from Ghazi khan’s fort, but the best of all were the precious books some of which he sent to Kabul.
-Babur’s library contained two types of books, the one he brought with him to India, and others he received during the capture of various India cities.
+In the war booty, Babur received a lot of valuable things from Ghazi khan’s fort, but the best of all was the precious books some of which he sent to Kabul.
+Babur’s library contained two types of books, the one he brought with him to India, and others he received during the capture of various Indian cities.